betty-van/100-days-of-code/r1-log.md

   - Preparing for Leetcode: learning Dynamic Array in Python + methods, installed Python on PC and added Python extensions to VSC

 ## Day 13: 11-2-19
+  - 12 hour Hackathon
+  - Built portfolio website with burger menu and responsivity

 ## Day 14: 11-3-19